What is CodeNotary?

 Elaia Partners

-Elaia Partners is a venture capital firm focused on supporting ambitious entrepreneurs from inception to leadership, specializing in tech disruptors with a strong emphasis on performance and values.
+Elaia is a full stack investor focused on supporting ambitious entrepreneurs from inception to leadership, specializing in backing tech disruptors with a proven track record of scaling startups to unicorn status.

 What's next for CodeNotary?